Updated: Feb 24

 I started journaling as a young girl in the 5th grade, suggested by my English Teacher, Mrs. Haviland.
 To this day, I can hear her voice telling the class to take out our journals and write for 15 minutes.
 This became a practice I would go on to continue at home every night, which I'm sure was the goal.
 Journaling became my way to express about my experiences throughout the day, and also my way to release some emotions I often kept to myself.
 I do believe that journaling helped me get through much of my elementary and high school years, and certainly has helped me throughout my adult life.

-As I've continued the practice of what I now like to simply call "writing" I begin my day with it and often end my day with it.
+As I've continued the practice of what I now like to simply call "writing" I begin my day with it (after meditation) and often end my day with it.
 On days I feel a bit stressed, I take out my notebook or grab a piece of paper and just write.
 I release whatever is bothering me on paper and that helps me let go of those feeling and re-organize my thoughts about it so I can focus on a solution instead of what's stressing me.
 Some days I may not have much in particular to write about, but I will still open my journal and express what I'm grateful and thankful for.